 She called out with great fury warning all who could hear her.
-Eyes pinning, Racoon Warning Alarm System on full blast peeling paint off the walls.
+Eyes pinning, Racoon Warning Alarm System on full blast peeling paint off walls.
 Butters let her beak direct dad to the invading raccoon and the worst of it.
 Being dramatic is entertaining.
+She knows this.

-I shall name him Vincenzo, after an infamous but not famous jewel thief.
-Vincenzo, criminal raccoon, stole one egg while Marie, our nest sitting Muscovy duck, hollered while her flock assembled for defensive means.
+We shall call him Vincenzo, after the infamous jewel thief.
+Vincenzo, criminal raccoon, stole one egg.
+While Marie, our nest sitting Muscovy duck, hollered the rest of the flock to defensive positions.
 Our deck was full of ducks ready for battle.
-It was too late.
 Vincenzo knew where the gems were now.
 That night he returned and ransacked the rest of the nest.
 Marie was left with dry empty eggshells the following morning, and a forced decision to nest elsewhere.

 I knew we were going to have to deal with this guy sooner or later.
-Angus and I met him a week ago in the dark, behind the house while Angus took his last sabbatical for the day.
+Angus and I met him a week earlier in the dark, behind the house while Angus took his last sabbatical for the day.
 Vincenzo saw Angus first, but not first enough.
-I was dragged twenty feet while Angus introduced himself by chasing Vincenzo up the tallest punk tree.
-I'm sure the neighbors enjoyed the billowing Catahoula Hound barks at 10:30 at night.
-I know I thoroughly enjoyed skiing behind a 70-pound bolting dog.
+I was dragged twenty feet by Angus introducing himself to Vincenzo.
+Chasing him up the tallest punk tree.
+I'm sure the neighbors enjoyed the bellowing Catahoula Hound at 10:30 at night.
+I know I enjoyed skiing behind a 70-pound dog.
 That was invigorating.
-I wasn't partial to the face full of Spanish moss and probable baby spiders in my hair at the end of the run.
+The Spanish moss and probable baby spiders in my hair at the end of the run was a spoiler.
 But beggars can't be choosers.

-Bird poop looks like chalk drawings around dead furniture bodies.
+Bird poop chalk drawings around dead furniture bodies.

-As those thoughts continue, the driveway becomes filled with two extra-large macaw cages and parrot paraphernalia.
-We have a four-car driveway area being taken up quickly.
+The driveway fills with cages, tree stands, and parrot paraphernalia.
 This is industrial cleaning.
-But that's a husband's burden.
+A husband's burden.
 Mine is in the house.
-Sweeping, vacuuming, mopping, wall washing, dusting, and mopping more.
-I stand there at minute 14 gut checking this whole obsession.
-And one lone voice from a bedroom cage brought downstairs for a temporary cage calls out, "Hi!"
+Sweeping, vacuuming, mopping, wall washing, dusting, and nose prints.
+I stand center at minute 14 of the event.
+Gut checking this whole obsession.
+And one lone voice calls out, "Hi!"